kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 If a well known architecture was chosen:
 * What architecture was chosen?
 LeNet
 First, implement regularization to regularize the images.
 Second, tune the learning rate lower (0.0006) and add more epochs (80) for higher accuracy rate.
-Third, in the training LeNet model, I added two dropout layer to avoid overfitting.
+Third, in the base of LeNet model, I added two dropout layer in order to avoid overfitting.

 ### Test a Model on New Images